beet-software/dorm/docs/docs/quickstart/installation.md

 # Create the Dart project

 This module creates a pure Dart application and adds the packages required by the dORM quickstart.
-The example uses the memory engine, so it does not require a database server or a Flutter project.
+The example uses the in-memory engine, so it does not require a database server or a Flutter project.

 ## Create the Dart application